namu12345/Kickstarter-analysis/README.md

 # What are two conclusions you can draw about the Outcomes based on Launch Date?
 ![image](https://user-images.githubusercontent.com/92283185/139140241-b0afafa0-5eaa-475c-8a1c-d53dd77de573.png)

-so this Pivot table about Outcome based on Launch date tells us that the most successful month were from May-July then it started falling down.
+- This Pivot table about Outcome based on Launch date tells us that the most successful month were from May-July then it started falling down.
-And the Theater category was more successful as compared to other categories.
+- And the Theater category was more successful as compared to other categories.

 # What can you conclude about the Outcomes based on Goals?
 If we filter for only the United States campaigns, we will find that there were 525 successful theater Kickstarters.